The Consumer Product Safety Commission has recalled more than 5.6-million infant inclined sleepers since 2019.

 Consumer Reports, a respected publication focusing on product testing and consumer reviews, conducted an in-depth study of the Fisher-Price Rock ‘n Play Sleeper.
 The results were stunning.

-It was found that at least 32 infants deaths linked to the product, some younger than three-months-old.
+Early on, it was found that at least 32 infant deaths were linked to the product, some younger than three-months-old.
 The incidents occurred from 2011 to 2018.
-Many of these deaths were due to asphyxia and an inability to breathe caused by the infant’s position.
+Many of these injuries and deaths were due to asphyxia and an inability to breathe caused by the infant’s position.
+Ongoing investigations by the publication later revealed that at least 73 deaths and 1,000s of injuries were linked to the inclined sleeper products.

-The publication’s editors began calling to have the product recalled and removed from shelves immediately, echoing warnings about sleep positioning pediatricians have made for years.
+TOver the next several months, the publication’s editors continually called to have several brands of the inclined sleeper products recalled and removed from shelves, echoing warnings about sleep positioning pediatricians have made for years.

 The Pediatricians Respond

-The American Academy of Pediatrics (AAP) issued a strongly worded rebuke to the CPSC alert cautioning that it did not go far enough and urging the agency to begin an immediate recall of the product based on the Consumer Reports study and the AAP’s advice on sleep positioning.
+Pediatricians have long been critics of inclined sleepers, warning parents and the public about the suffocation risks of the product.
+The American Academy of Pediatrics (AAP) issued a strongly worded rebuke to the initial April 2019 CPSC alert cautioning that it did not go far enough and urging the agency to begin an immediate recall of the product based on the Consumer Reports study and the AAP’s advice on sleep positioning.

 An AAP release stated>: “This product is deadly and should be recalled immediately,” said Kyle Yasuda, MD, FAAP, president of the American Academy of Pediatrics.
 “When parents purchase a product for their baby or child, many assume that if it’s being sold in a store, it must be safe to use.
 Tragically, that is not the case.
 There is convincing evidence that the Rock ‘n Play inclined sleeper puts infants’ lives at risk, and CPSC must step up and take immediate action to remove it from stores and prevent further tragedies.”